klinkby/kli.dk/src/content/post/2023/01-exclusively-owns-logic-and-persistence/index.md

 microservices, both from the architect's perspective as well as developer's and operations perspective.
 In this post we will have a look on the scope and responsibility of a microservice.

+_In my humble opinion a good microservice..._
-# "1.
-Exclusively owns logic and persistence for a narrow coherent set of business entities"
+# "Exclusively owns logic and persistence for a narrow coherent set of business entities"

 ## Micro